shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab1.md

 **Note:** Some of the screenshots may be out of date due to ongoing product updates.

 # Scenario / Problem Statement
 Fabrikam, Inc. is a wholesale novelty goods distributor.
-As a wholesaler, Fabrikam’s customers are mostly companies who resell to individuals.
+As a wholesaler, Fabrikam’s customers are mostly companies that resell to individuals.
 Fabrikam sells to retail customers across the United States including specialty stores, supermarkets, computing stores, and tourist attraction shops.
 Fabrikam also sells to other wholesalers via a network of agents who promote the products on Fabrikam’s behalf.
-While all Fabrikam's customers are currently based in the United States, the company is intending to push for expansion into other countries / regions.
+While all of Fabrikam's customers are currently based in the United States, the company intends to push for expansion into other countries/regions.

 You are a Data Analyst in the Sales team.
 You collect, clean, and interpret data sets to solve business problems.
 You also put together visualizations like charts and graphs, write reports, and present them to the decision-makers in the organization.